Select Page

 • Hard wheat such as white or red wheat berries has the highest amount of protein which means it is ideal for baking bread!

-• Bread recipes made with fresh ground flour are not as light as the loaves of bread you buy from the store.
+• Bread recipes made with fresh milled flour are not as light as the loaves of bread you buy from the store.
 This is due to a high amount of starch and gluten in processed flour.

 • Vital wheat gluten helps bread made with fresh ground flour to rise higher.